To securely store the crypto investments, traders will need a cryptocurrency wallet.

 Ledger is one of the most recommended hardware wallets in the market.
-It’s a USB-like physical crypto wallet that enables you to safely store your cryptocurrencies offline.
+It’s a USB-like physical crypto wallet that enables users to safely store their cryptocurrencies offline.
 The French company boasts a range of different hardware wallet products, including Ledger Nano S, Ledger Nano X, and the Ledger Family Pack S.

-Since it’s a hardware wallet, it’s a physical product that you have to buy.
-You can order online from the Ledger store and get it delivered to your doorstep.
+Since it’s a hardware wallet, it’s a physical product that needs to be bought.
+Traders can order online from the Ledger store and get it delivered straight to their doorstep.

 Now, let’s take a look at how to set up a crypto wallet.
-To help you get started, we have created step-by-step guides for Trust Wallet and Ledger.
+To help traders get started, we have created step-by-step guides for Trust Wallet and Ledger.